Wondering how to deal with thrips? Keep reading, I've got great solutions for ya!

 They especially enjoyed wrecking my millet cover crop, and I was completely surprised to see so much damage as I didn't catch them early enough.

-Here I'll yap about what thrips are, what they do, and most importantly - some ways you can actually deal with them.
+Here we'll delve into what thrips are, what they do, and most importantly - some ways you can actually deal with them.

 Disclaimer: This post may contain affiliate links.
 Refer to the privacy policy for more information.